Dr Patrice Rusconi

 Room no: 27 AC 04

-This strand of research might inform our understanding of relevant thinking processes that are also involved in processes such as medical diagnosis, legal investigations, and impression formation.
+This strand of research might inform our understanding of relevant thinking processes that are also involved in medical diagnosis, legal investigations, and impression formation.

 Paolo Cherubini, Department of Psychology, University of Milano-Bicocca.